Join la mèche

 With great pleasure

-You too can tell us your stories that can inspire us all!
-If you want to try your hand at the Proust questionnaire or share your experience, your commitment, your tips or your gripes, go to the "Share with us" discussion forum on the La Mèche platform:
+We’d love to hear your inspiring stories!
+If you’d like to try your hand at the Proust questionnaire, or share your experience, commitment, tips or gripes, go to the “Share with us ” discussion forum on the La Mèche platform, here: